wiseman-timelord/Chat-Gradio-Gguf/README.md

 - The dynamic progress indication replaces the user input box upon submission...
 ![image_missing](media/dynamic_progress.jpg)

-- Startup looks like this in the terminal/console (ignore warnings) (v1.02.1)...
+- Startup looks like this in the Command Prompt console (v1.10.6)...
 <details>

     ===============================================================================